The name Wing Tsun (Wing Chun/Ving Tsun)

 is, it's all the exact same thing.
 There is no standard Romanization of the

-transliteration of the Chinese (Cantonese or Mandarin) language into English, so the English spelling of
+transliteration of the Cantonese language into English, so the English spelling of

 the name and names of the techniques may vary from school to school.
 Often times